 Central to your approach to Cyber Monday must be to keep your potential customers engaged and interested in the lead up to the event.
 When done well, Retargeting at a product level could be the key to driving conversions around this important date.

-Learn more about how Fluid Ads can improve advertising performance and get you ready for Cyber Monday.
+Learn more about how Fluid Ads can improve advertising performance and get you ready for Black Friday and Cyber Monday.